cutlerjd/sample_transaction_app/README.md

 ### Who am I?

 An idiot.
 I spent way too long playing with the docker stuff because I love repeatable builds and developer tooling.
-Sorry it didn't meat all the requirements.
+Sorry it didn't meet all the requirements.

 Jase Cutler